FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/parameter_setting.rst

 The default installation mode of the robot is horizontal installation.
 When the installation mode of the robot is changed, the actual installation mode of the robot must be set in the "Initial - Base - Mounting" menu in time to ensure the normal operation of the robot.

-Considering the more flexible and rich robot deployment scenarios, we provide a free installation function.
-Users click the "Free" tab under the "Initial - Base - Mounting" menu to enter the robot free installation mode setting page.
-Manually adjust the "Base Tilt" and "Base Rotation" angles, and the 3D model will display the installation effect accordingly.
-After modification, click the "Apply" button to complete the robot installation mode setting.
+To accommodate more flexible and diverse robot deployment scenarios, we offer a free installation feature.
+Users can click the 'Free Installation' tab under the "Initial - Base - Mounting" menu to access the robot free installation settings page.
+Manually adjust the "Base Tilt" and "Base Rotation" angles, and the 3D model will display the corresponding installation effect.
+After making changes, click the "Apply" button to complete the robot installation setup.

 .. image:: teaching_pendant_software/026.png
    :width: 6in
    :align: center

-.. centered:: Figure 3.1-1 360 degree free mounting
+.. centered:: Figure 3.1-1 Robot installation

 .. important::
    After the installation of the robot is completed, the installation method of the robot must be set correctly, otherwise it will affect the use of the robot's dragging function and collision detection function.